fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Thanks Brother Fredik, You advice and answers worth alot  thanks again, Also I have a question if you got some time you will pass by  : "what are the good procedure or practise of release my side project as the developer ? "

 > In your opinion what is the best way to find a good mentor in helping me with further developing my skills within JavaScript/TypeScript and/or C#/.Net ?

 > How to deal with programmers who are terrible but do indeed know they are terrible?
 And if that terrible programmer is me?